 References to "we" or "us" are references to First Sentier Investors.
-Our investment team operates under the trading name of Stewart Investors which is part of the First Sentier Investors group.
+Certain of our investment teams operate under the trading names FSSA Investment Managers, Stewart Investors, Igneo Infrastructure Partners and RQI Investors, all of which are part of the First Sentier Investors group.